CMU-313/fall-2021-hw4-451-unavailable-for-legal-reasons/README.md

 Confirm that the app is running by navigating to `localhost:5000`.

 ## Manual and Automated Testing
-For the ML model, we manually tested using the F1 score metric from the Scikit-learn library to obtain an accuracy score of 98% on unseen data.
+For the ML model, we manually tested using the F1 score metric from the Scikit-learn library to obtain an accuracy score on unseen data.

 For microservice automated testing, we did:
 - GitHub actions